AKovacs555/IQtestWithPoliticalPreference/README.md

 # IQtestWithPoliticalPreference

 This project provides an IQ quiz and political preference survey using a responsive freemium design.
-Older Flask implementations are stored in the `archive/` directory for reference while the active codebase runs on **FastAPI** with a **React** front end.
+The active codebase runs on **FastAPI** with a **React** front end.
 The UI uses **Material UI** components with Tailwind utilities and works on mobile and desktop devices.

 > **Note:** Political party selection has been disabled.
 Related endpoints now return empty data and the frontend no longer prompts users to choose a party.